fingerprintjs/fingerprintjs-pro-angular/README.md

 To identify visitors, you'll need a FingerprintJS Pro account (you can [sign up for free](https://dashboard.fingerprintjs.com/signup/)).
 You can learn more about API keys in the [official FingerprintJS Pro documentation](https://dev.fingerprintjs.com/docs/quick-start-guide).

-1. On your Angular Project, you shall include the `FingerprintjsProAngularModule` on your highest level application module.
-The easiest install mode call the `forRoot()` method and pass the `loadOptions` with `apiKey`.
-You can specify multiple configuration options.
-Set a region if you have chosen a non-global region during registration.
+1. Add `FingerprintjsProAngularModule.forRoot()` to the imports sections in your root application module and pass the `loadOptions` configuration object.
+Set up your public key in the `apiKey` option.
+Set a `region` if you have chosen a non-global region during registration.
 Please refer to the [Regions page](https://dev.fingerprintjs.com/docs/regions).
+More information about `.forRoot()` arguments you can [find below](#fingerprintjsproangularmoduleforroot-props).

 ```javascript
 import { NgModule } from '@angular/core';